 - Both Math 084 and MATH 085

-- A minimum grade of 67% in a Grade 12 Biology course which includes human anatomy and physiology or Anatomy and Physiology 12 or an equivalent Provincial level Adult Basic Education Biology course.
+- Both a minimum grade of 67% in a Grade 12 Biology course which includes human anatomy and physiology or Anatomy and Physiology 12 or an equivalent Provincial level Adult Basic Education Biology course.

-- A minimum grade of 70% in Pre-Practical Nursing Anatomy and Physiology (PNUR 113) course.
+- And, a minimum grade of 70% in Pre-Practical Nursing Anatomy and Physiology (PNUR 113) course.
 Please note that Biology 12 is a prerequisite for PNUR 113.

 - CPR level "C"

 - A criminal record check clearance from the B.C.
 Ministry of Public Safety and Solicitor General's Criminal Records Review Office.
 Okanagan College's admission offices will provide applicants with instructions and forms for applicants to submit to the Solicitor General's Office and a deadline for the College to receive the clearance letter.
 Applicants should only initiate their criminal record check when instructed by Admissions.
 Failure to provide a clearance letter by the deadline will result in a cancellation of the applicant's admission application.

 - Either Red Cross Standard First Aid or St. John Ambulance Standard First Aid.

 - Negative TB skin test or chest x-ray no more than 6 months before the date of application or adequate follow-up in the case of a positive test

 - Student practicum placement sites are throughout North, Central and South Okanagan.
 Students must arrange their own transportation to and from practicum sites.
 In most cases, a driver's license and access to a reliable vehicle is required.
 While student preferences will be considered for the location of clinical experiences, Okanagan College reserves the right to assign and change a student's practicum placement.
 Travel and accommodation expenses are the student's responsibility.